gristlabs/grist-help/help/en/docs/widget-custom.md

 *![image-viewer-park-card](images/widget-custom/image-viewer-park-card.png)*

-Here, you can paste an additional link to add another photo.
-For proper spacing, use a space or a new line.
-A comma will not work to seperate the links.
+A comma will not work to separate the links.

 *![image-viewer-multiple-links](images/widget-custom/image-viewer-multiple-links.png)*